brendt/stitcher.io/src/data/blog/shorthand-comparisons-in-php.md

 ### Chaining ternary operators

 Because the ternary operator acts on thruty and falsy values, you could as well.
-Chaining ternary operators should be done with care, becaue it could become messy very quickly.
+Chaining ternary operators should be done with care, because it could become messy very quickly.
 I personally have never seen a valid usecase for chaining ternary operators, but it's good to be able to recognise them nevertheless.

 At Spatie, we've opensourced our coding style guidelines, including those of [ternary operators](*https://guidelines.spatie.be/code-style/laravel-php#ternary-operators).